Mustang (military officer)

-Mustang is a military slang term used in the United States Armed Forces to refer to a commissioned officer who began their career as an enlisted service member and then commissioning as an officer, a limited duty officer (LDO), or chief warrant officer (CWO).
-The British army equivalent is temporary gentleman.
-Mustang officers are generally older, and theoretically more experienced than their peers-in-grade who have entered the military via commissioning from one of the service academies (such as the United States Merchant Marine Academy, United States Military Academy, United States Air Force Academy, United States Naval Academy, or United States Coast Guard Academy), Officer Candidate School, or the Reserve Officer Training Corps.
+Mustang is a military slang term used in the United States Armed Forces to refer to a commissioned officer who began their career as an enlisted service member.
+A mustang officer is not a temporary or brevet promotion but is a commissioned officer who receives more pay according to their rank of O1-E, O2-E, etc., but has no more command responsibilities than those of any commissioned officer of the same grade.

+Mustang officers are generally older than their peers-in-grade who have been commissioned from one of the service academies (such as the United States Merchant Marine Academy, United States Military Academy, United States Air Force Academy, United States Naval Academy, or United States Coast Guard Academy), Officer Candidate School, or the Reserve Officer Training Corps.

 History

+The term "mustang" refers to the mustang horse, a feral animal and not a thoroughbred, which is captured and tamed.

 The original definition of mustang was a military officer who had earned a battlefield commission; they were especially prevalent during World War II and the Korean War.
 Notable examples include Audie Murphy (World War II) and David Hackworth (Korean War).
-During the Vietnam War, however, when some army warrant officer pilots were offered a direct commission to 2nd or 1st Lieutenant, they were usually younger than 25 at the time of commission.
-Department of Defense military pay tables authorize approximately ten percent pay premiums for officers in grades O-1, O-2 and O-3 who have credit for over four years of enlisted or warrant officer service prior to commissioning (Grades O-1E, O-2E, O-3E).
+During the Vietnam War, some army warrant officer pilots were offered a direct commission to 2nd or 1st Lieutenant, while usually being younger than 25 at the time of commission.
+Department of Defense military pay tables authorize approximately ten percent pay premiums for officers in grades O-1, O-2 and O-3 who have credit for over four years of enlisted or warrant officer service before commissioning (Grades O-1E, O-2E, O-3E).

-A mustang is characterized by former enlisted service prior to transitioning to officer rank.
-As a slang term, there is no official U.S. Government definition or set of criteria to determine which officers can properly be called a mustang; as the term varies in usage and criteria from service to service.
-By the end of World War II, it was understood across the armed forces that a mustang was an officer with service in the enlisted ranks before commissioning.
+A mustang is characterized by former enlisted service before transitioning to officer rank.
+As a slang term, there is no official U.S. Government definition or set of criteria to determine which officers can properly be called a mustang.
+By the end of World War II, it was understood across the armed forces that a Mustang was an officer with service in the enlisted ranks before commissioning.

-It refers to the mustang horse, a feral animal and therefore not a thoroughbred.
-A mustang, after being captured, can be tamed and saddle broken but it always has a bit of wild streak, and can periodically revert to its old ways unexpectedly and therefore the owner needs to keep an eye on it at all times.
-However, since a mustang was formerly a feral and free animal, it may very well be smarter, more capable and have a better survival instinct than thoroughbreds.
+A similar term is Maverick used for the same reason.